Manuals

 Configure audio sources and receivers

-Audio routing is one of the first tasks you have to complete when installing gear in a new combination.
-Read more on how to route signals to and from your KLANG processor or :kontroller
+CONFIG > ROUTING is one of the first menus you have to complete when installing gear in a new environment.
+Read more on how to route signals to and from your KLANG processor or :kontroller:

 INFO